Lost Opportunity Cost. Now, this is not like saying, “-Dang it, WHERE’S MY COFFEE?!?!? Or,-“Dang it, my Starbucks coupon expired!!!!!

 The Lost Opportunity Cost

-One of the points brought to their attention by their advisor is one of the least mentioned and most misunderstood concepts in personal finance.
+One of the points brought to their attention by their financial professional is one of the least mentioned and most misunderstood concepts in personal finance.
 Known technically as the “Lost Opportunity Cost” or “LOC” for short, this is the amount of money lost or paid over someone’s lifetime.
 In essence, the value of what that amount of money would have been worth if it had been saved over a person’s lifetime or used to pay down escalating debts.

 Getting To The Bottom Of The Pot